Theme Decoration Ideas For Janmashtami

 Decorate The Temple

-Krishna devotees make beautiful Jhulas or hammock for the baby Bal Gopal.
+Krishna devotees make beautiful Jhulas or hammocks for the baby Bal Gopal.
 They also place the idols of Krishna and Radha and decorate the background with flowers and peacock feathers.
 We can also create a village scene in the temple.

 Make A Peacock Crown